PSY4506 – Human Rights, Democracy and Reconstruction after Conflict; A community based approach

 The aftermath of serious human rights violations

-This course aims at giving the students an introduction to international human rights with special focus on ways of dealing with serious human rights violations in the aftermath of these.
+This course aims at giving the students an introduction to international human rights with special focus on ways of dealing with serious human rights violations in the aftermath of these based on psychological knowledge and a psychological perspective.

 An overview of international provisions and implementation in relation to justice, accountability and reparation after gross human rights violations will be presented.
 Furthermore an overview of ongoing legal processes, first of all criminal court proceedings taking place in different parts of the world will be presented, with special focus on the situation for witnesses, participants and persons otherwise involved and affected by the serious human rights violations.